ONSgeo/Area_Classification/docs/specifications/Pre-processing.md

 ## 4.3 Process
-pre-processing function (step 4):
+Pre-processing function (step 4):
 1. The function calculates the Standard Illness Ratio (SIR) for each census (EW, NI, Scot).
 2. Joins SIR data to the main DataFrame and handles cases where area codes do not match exactly.
 3. Aggregates variables based on the [aggregation setup config file](https://github.com/ONSgeo/Area_Classification/blob/main/area_classification/aggregation_setup.yaml) for each country individually.
-4. Combines the three tables into one dataframe.
+4. Combines the three tables into one data frame.
 5. Selects the specific 60 variables based on the [selected codes lookup](https://github.com/ONSgeo/Area_Classification/blob/main/data/lookups/UK_selected_codes_lookup.csv).
 6. Converts counts to percentages for England, Wales and Northern Ireland.
 7. Saves intermediate and final outputs to CSV files.